 If necessary, start with an apology and/or acknowledge the other party’s feelings, then continue on a positive note.
-Speak clearly and with a regular pace.
+Speak clearly and at a regular pace.
 Use short sentences.
 But whatever you do: Tell the truth.
 If you don’t, it will come out sooner or later and that will be even worse.

 Say as much as you can